The greatest gift my father gave me: a love that runs deep

 That everything he taught me outdoors as a child would help me to navigate my life as an adult?

-That his love of Mother Nature would also become one of my greatest loves?
+That just like him, Mother Nature would become one of my greatest loves, too?

 I’ll never know.